TheDomCraft/AudioSphere/README.md

 # AudioSphere

-AudioSphere is a cross‑platform command‑line tool for working with a custom encrypted audio container format (`.asph`).
+AudioSphere is a cross‑platform, experimental command‑line tool for working with a custom encrypted audio container format (`.asph`), called **ASPH v4**.

 The project is implemented in **Java 21**, targets Linux, macOS, and Windows, and uses only standard Java APIs.
 It is **experimental**, not designed or reviewed for production use, security‑critical scenarios, or long‑term archival.

+For full details of the file format, see the [ASPH v4 Specification](docs/specs.md).

 ---